buy coconuts

 Most people think that coconut milk is the liquid inside the coconut, but this is not the case.
 The liquid inside the coconut is known as coconut water or juice, and coconut cream is made from pressing the coconut meat.
 Coconut milk is made from the expressed juice of grated coconut meat and water.

 Coconut oil, on the other hand, is the fatty oil that comes from the coconut meat.
 It’s important to note that coconut oils on the market vary dramatically in terms of quality.
-Low-quality coconut oils, which should be avoided, are processed by chemical extraction, using solvent extracts, which produces higher yields and is quicker and less expensive.
-However, the oils contain chemical residues and many are also hydrogenated, bleached and deodorized.
+Low-quality coconut oils, which should be avoided, are processed by chemical extraction, using solvent extracts, which produce higher yields and are quicker and less expensive.
+However, the oils contain chemical residues, and many are also hydrogenated, bleached, and deodorized.

 High-quality coconut oil is a completely different product and is truly the healthiest oil you can consume.
 It is a much safer alternative to other popular oils such as canola oil, where most of its omega-3s are transformed into trans-fats during the deodorization process, which increases the dangers of chronic diseases.